FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 cargo run
 4096
 ```
 Awesome!
-That looks like it is probably inside of the range we read about before
-so let's chalk this up as a win!
+That is more that 512 and less than 65,000  so let's chalk this up as a win!

 Now that we have made it all the way to section 1.3, we can now see that
 there is quite a bit of more information right there at the start of the file.
-This long table tells us where we should expect to see everything.
+This table tells us where we should expect to see everything.
 Looking it
 over it now makes sense why the page size is at byte 16, because those first 16
 bytes are the string "SQLite format 3\000" but wait, that string is 19
 characters long!
 Since SQLite is a c application, that means all of our strings